 On February 7, 2022, the Company granted 4,666,667 RSU's to certain directors and executive employees.
 Under the RSU plan, the directors will receive the Company's common shares at no cost at the end of the vesting period, which is one year.
 The RSU's issued to executive employees, vest based on achieving annual performance milestones.
-At July 31, 2022, no RSU's had vested.
+At July 31, 2023 all RSU's have vested.
 The RSU value is determined based on the fair value of the Company's common shares at the grant date and amortized over the vesting period.
-The Company recognizes the share based compensation expense over the vesting terms and recognized \$166,849 for the year ended July 31, 2022.
+The Company recognizes the share-based compensation expense over the vesting terms.